openhab/org.openhab.binding.zigbee/org.openhab.binding.zigbee/README.md

 ### Devices

 The following devices have been tested by openHAB users with the binding.
-This list is far from exhaustive, and the absence of a device in this list does not mean it will not work - **if the device is a standard ZigBee device similar to ones on this list, then it should work**.
-It should be noted that many "new" devices (approximately newer than 2020) will require coordinators that support ZigBee 3.0.
+This list is far from exhaustive, and the absence of a device in this list does not mean it will not work - **if the device is a standard Zigbee device similar to ones on this list, then it should work**.
+It should be noted that many "new" devices (approximately newer than 2020) will require coordinators that support Zigbee 3.0.
 If this is not supported, then devices may briefly join the network, and then leave when they find the network does not support the newer security requirements.

 | Device                                         | Description                                                  |
 | ---------------------------------------------- | ------------------------------------------------------------ |